AOT-Technologies/forms-flow-ai/forms-flow-api/README.md

 - Based on the input responses of the user Formsflow.ai process sentiment associated with each user's responses and stores it MongoDB database using **Python API**.
-- You can take data stored in mongodb and create **meaningful visualization** based on the output of sentiment API in python from Redash(analytics server).
-This information can be found in the Insights section.
+- You can take data stored in mongodb and create **meaningful visualization** based on the output of sentiment API in Redash dashboards.
+This information can be found in the Insights section of Formsflow.ai.

 ### About Sentiment Analysis model